sksurendrakmr/aisdk/README.md

 - If models are cars, providers are the manufacturers.
 - Companies like OpenAI, Anthropic, Google etc are like Ford, BMW and Mercedes of the AI world.
 - Each providers invests hundreds or millions in research, has their own approach and offers different strengths.

+## Tokens

+> [!IMPORTANT]
+> Understanding Tokens is crucial for building cost effective AI applications.

+A token is the basic unit of text that the model processes.

+They can be whole words, parts of words, individual characters, or even punctuation marks.

+Depending on the context and the model we are using, the same word might be tokenized differently.

+Token is a chunk of text with no specific length.
+Approximate, 1 token equals about 4 characters in english text.

+**Why Token Matters?**
+They directly impact the application in three different ways.

+- How much text we can process at once.(Every Model has a maximum token limit and if we hit that limit we can't process any other text.)
+- How much the API calls will cost.
+- The quality of the results.
+(If we send too many tokens, we might overwhelm the model with information and the model might not have enough context to a good response)

+**Context Window**

+- Every Model has a context window which represents how much information a model can proces in a single conversation (short-term memory)

+_GPT-4.1-nano can handle upto 1 million tokens in a single conversation_

+1 million tokens are roughly 2500 to 3000 pages of text.
+That's equivalent to feeding the entire Lord of the Rings trilogy to the model at once.

+> [!IMPORTANT]
+> When we hit that limit, older information starts getting pushed out to make room for new stuff.

+Imagine the model's memory as a whiteboard: as we keep writing, we eventually run out of space, so we have to erase the oldest notes to add new ones.

+**Input vs Output tokens**

+- Input tokens are everything we send to the model.
+- Output tokens are everything the model generates in response.

+Why does this distinction matters?

+- Different models have different input/output token limits.
+- Input and output tokens often have different pricing.
+- Understanding this helps us optimize the API costs.

+AI SDK automatically includes some system tokens for formatting and context. (useful for cost optimization)

+> [!NOTE]
+> Token is the currency of AI.
+Every requests cost token and tokens cost money.